 2014 Everglades Quarter Value

 The 2014 Everglades Quarter emerged from close collaboration between the U.S. Mint and Everglades National Park representatives.
-Artist Joel Iskowitz captured the park’s vibrant bird population through his design—an anhinga spreading its wings on a willow tree, with a roseate spoonbill wading in the background.
+Artist Joel Iskowitz captured the park’s vibrant bird ecosystem—an anhinga spreading its wings on a willow tree with a roseate spoonbill wading in the background—making it one of the most visually dynamic reverse designs of the 2014 program.

 2014-P Everglades Quarter Price/Grade Chart